unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 A declaration is an _expression_ specified at the beginning of the message.
 It may be bound to an _alias_ which can then be used in other expressions.

-When followed by `?`, a declaration is also a selector used to select an appropriate variant of the message.
+When followed by `?`, a declaration is also a selector which will be used during formatting to select an appropriate variant of the message.

 ```
 Declaration ::= Alias? '{' Expression '}' '?'?